 At the end of 2003, Shawn became an Art Director for Apple Computer.
-He spent the next 2-1/2 years developing design solutions across all their brand channels—from retail environment and package design to collateral and interactive media.
+He spent the next 2-1/2 years developing design solutions across all their brand channel—from retail environment and package design to collateral and interactive media.

 He and his family left the Bay Area for Chicago, where Shawn signed on with Remedy, an agency that specializes in branding for clients in the health space.
 As Remedy’s Design Director, he was responsible for shaping the agency’s overall design product—leading design strategy and implementation across the entire client portfolio.